🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 The steps for this stage are available in detail here.

 At this final stage, you will have to verify all information submitted in your Producer portal and then submit your listing for review.
-Once this is complete, you can Publish your listing and begin your Google Cloud Marketplace Journey!
+Once this is complete, you can publish your listing from your product's Overview page in Producer Portal, and begin your Google Cloud Marketplace Journey!

 1. Complete the Cloud Marketplace Project Info Form and create a new project as detailed previously.